ozlevka/terraform-vpc-module/README.md

 }
 ```

-Also check [test file](https://github.com/windward-ltd/ww-terraform-vpc-module/blob/036a1d8edc90d57b0d55c01af9daba9a7cd4a3fe/test/main.tf#L6-L27) for example how to enable VPC to VPC peering connection.

 * source => github url.
 You need ssh-client installed.
 Then use ```ssh-add [path to github key]```
 * aws_region => AWS region when VPC will be installed
 * project_name => this variable will be using in AWS objects names